jo-37/debug-filter-printexpr/README.md

     point numbers are printed inside single quotes, inter numbers are printed unquoted and dual valued variables will be shown in both representations.
+    Undefined values are represented by the unquoted string `undef`.
+    Hash and array references are shown in their usual string representation as e.g. `ARRAY(0x19830d0)` or `HASH(0xccba88)`.
+    Blessed references are shown by the class they are belong as `blessed(_class_)`.

 - @

-    The expression is evaluated in list context and the elements of the list are printed inside single quotes, separated by commas and gathered in parentheses.
+    The expression is evaluated in list context and the elements of the list are printed like single scalars, separated by commas and gathered in parentheses.

 - %

-    The expression is used as argument in a while-each loop and the output consists of pairs of the form 'key' => 'value' inside parentheses.
+    The expression is used as argument in a while-each loop and the output consists of pairs of the form 'key' => _value_ inside parentheses.
+    _value_ is formatted like a single scalar.

 - \\